 Now that travel is opening up worldwide, and you’ve got all the know-how on how to navigate your way through the islands, you are ready for your solo adventures to the Philippines!
 Before you go, don’t forget to pack along your YouTrip card to enjoy Wholesale Exchange Rates with zero bank fees when booking your trip and when travelling around.

-For more great tips and guides like this, join our Telegram(@YouTripSG) and subscribe to our free weekly newsletter here or down below!
+Sign up now and be sure to check out our YouTrip Perks page for exclusive offers and promotions too!
+For more great tips and articles like this, join our Telegram(@YouTripSG) and subscribe to our free weekly newsletter here or down below!

 Stay safe, and happy travels!